Koalas are dying from chlamydia, and climate change is making it worse - KTVZ

 According to the University of Sydney, infection rates in some populations of mainland koalas in Queensland, New South Wales and Victoria can be as high as 100%, rendering them entirely infertile.

-Highlighting the virus’ lethal potential, a study in the Journal of Applied Ecology in March 2018 found that of 291 koalas examined over four years, 18% had died of chlamydia or related complications.
+Highlighting the disease’s lethal potential, a study in the Journal of Applied Ecology in March 2018 found that of 291 koalas examined over four years, 18% had died of chlamydia or related complications.

 Disease was the second highest cause of death, after animal attacks.

-Note: Correction: An earlier version of this story incorrectly referred to chlamydia as virus.
-It is caused by bacteria.